steineggerlab/probeit/README.md

 ###### **-s/--strain** FASTA file
 Option for the strain genome.  format** as a parameter.
 ###### **-p/--positions** COMMA SEPARATED INT ARRAY
 Option for The position list.
-Positons in the position list indicate the positions of SNPs in the Lig Probes(or, ligation probe).
+Positons in the position list indicate the positions of SNPs in the 1st Probes.
 ###### **-m/--mutations** COMMA SEPARATED SNP ARRAY
 Option for SNP list of the strain.
 Both amino acid differences and nucleotide differences are allowed.
 ###### **-o/--output** DIR